 A quick Wikipedia search will result in several theories about the roots of the word Hogmanay – and no one’s entirely sure about the correct one.
-It’s claimed to have Norse, Gaelic and even French roots and different pronunciations depending where in Scotland you’re from.
+It’s claimed to have Norse, Gaelic and even French roots and different pronunciations depending on where in Scotland you’re from.
 Either way, it’s a great word, unique to our shores.

 You don’t have to look far to see the Viking influences mixed with pagan traditions to form things like the Hogmanay torchlight processions through many Scottish towns and cities, symbolising the return of the sun.

 According to Scottish superstition and tradition, the first person to enter a household after midnight on Hogmanay (the first footer) will dictate its fortunes for that year.
-You’re set to have a great new year if your first footer is a dark-haired male bearing a coin, lump of coal, piece of shortbread and a wee dram.
+You’re set to have a great new year if your first-footer is a dark-haired male bearing a coin, lump of coal, piece of shortbread and a wee dram.

 Hold the laundry

-We hope you had a very happy and safe Hogmanay, and all the best for the New Year from Crimbotrees.
+We hope you had a very happy and safe Hogmanay and all the best for the New Year from Crimbotrees.